 District 3 is considered by many to be the ideal place to live in Ho Chi Minh City.
-As a common local expression goes, "Go out in District 1, eat in District 5, and live in District 3".

-The area's close proximity to the sights and activity of District 1 allows for expats to stay close to the action but also escape for more peaceful, quieter sleep.
+The area's close proximity to the sights and activity of District 1 allows for expats to stay close to the action but also provides an escape for more peaceful, quieter sleep.
 Many young expats opting to stay close to the bars, restaurants and shops of District 1 choose to live in this area as it still offers a range of recreational activities and parks.

 As with many other districts, motorbikes and taxis are the best forms of transportation.
 Be aware, though, that the small streets of this district make it prone to traffic congestion.

 Binh Thanh's cheap housing makes it very popular among young English teachers.
 Sandwiched between District 1 and District 2, it has become an increasingly lucrative spot for property developers.
 High-rise, high-quality, serviced apartment buildings such as The Manor and Saigon Pearl can be found in Binh Thanh.

 This area has seen a steady stream of road construction over recent years and is an entry hub for many trucks, so it can be noisy at times.

 For expats moving to Ho Chi Minh City with children, the main priority will be finding a home close to the city’s many international schools.
 For families, it is usually best to move further away from the hustle and bustle of the central business district and to more residential areas where properties are larger and there are more parks and open spaces.